bartongroup/slivka/README.rst

 #####################
-PyBioAS Documentation
+Slivka Documentation
 #####################

-PyBioAS is a server application for Python intended for easy and flexible configuration of REST API for various web services.
+Slivka is a server application for Python intended for easy and flexible configuration of REST API for various web services.
 The server is based on Flask_ microframework and SQLAlchemy_.
 The scheduler uses native Python queuing mechanism and sqlite_ database.